Back to main.

 - Extends to the manufacturers of his car.
 Abinus is a easy anagram of Anubis, the Egyptian god of the dead.

-- Noodle Incident: The Skull died in a great accident in F-Max, hinted to have been even worse than the "Horrific Grand Finale" in the later F-Zero circuit, and which caused F-Max to get permanently shut down.
+- Noodle Incident: The Skull died in a great accident in F-Max, hinted to have been even worse than the "Big Accident" in the later F-Zero circuit, and which caused F-Max to get permanently shut down.
 He notes that F-Zero is a lot safer due to updates in safety standards.

 - Our Liches Are Different: He is essentially a race car driving Lich, as not only was he resurrected from the dead by magic (and science), he has some magic powers of his own.